VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 </details>

-## Native Dropper analysis: dumpbin
+## Native Dropper Analysis: Dumpbin
 The Visual Studio tool dumpbin can be used to check which Windows APIs are imported via kernel32.dll.
 The following command can be used to check the imports.
 Which results do you expect?
 <details>